nuriel77/iri-playbook/docs/appendix.rst

 If you read the two chapters above about configuring nginx to support FQDN or HTTPS you might be wondering whether you should reverse proxy from the web server to IRI API port (for wallet connections etc).

-Here are my thoughts about it:

-1. HTTPS servers two main purposes in this context: sending data encrypted and verifying the identity of the server.
-Is sending encrypted data important for a wallet?
-Well, not really, considering all the data is public.
-Unless you use ``--remote-auth`` or lock the API port with password (``htpasswd?``) there's no benefit in HTTPS.
-In my opinion, its just a nice-to-have.
-But maybe in the future as the network grows we will learn that using HTTPS is helpful for certificate/server validation.

-2. Serving IRI API port via nginx, haproxy or other web-servers with proxy capabilities adds a few benefits.
-For example, better logging.
-IP blacklisting or whitelisting, inspecting headers and body/contents of the data.
+``iri-playbook`` installs HAProxy with which you can reverse proxy to IRI API port and benefit from logging and security policies.
+In addition, you can add a HTTPS certificate.
+IOTA's Trinity wallet requires nodes to have a valid SSL certificate.

-See :ref:`haproxyEnable` on how to enable HAproxy for wallet via reverse proxy (added 24 January 2018).
+See :ref:`haproxyEnable` on how to enable HAproxy for wallet via reverse proxy and how to enable HTTPS(SSL) for it.